-If every bunch contributed 5 mA of current, the total current would be more than 2 A: this seems rather large!
+With 5 mA of current per bunch, the total current would be more than 2 A: a large current for a synchrotron light source!

 More stringent limits on the beam current come from the wake fields generated by particles in the beam in different parts of the accelerator.